shreyahegde3/ARVR-project/README.md

   # vite
   npm install --save-dev vite

-1)Fork the repository on GitHub.\n
+1)Fork the repository on GitHub.
 2)Clone your forked repository to your local machine: git clone https://github.com/shreyahegde3/ARVR-project.git 3)Navigate to the project directory: